SevenSecrets/game-blog/README.md

 ### Currently working on/planning

-- Adding article summary/short descriptions
 - The first placeholder article is an article I'm actually working on right now, which is why it's unfinished
 - Dates/Date posted/etc being added
 	- potentially sorting the articles on the homepage by date posted etc.
-- Continued styling changes
+- Continued styling changes (ongoing)

 ### Testing